 April 14, 2014

-25 year old Rafael Poliquit who was the surprise winner of the National 5k and 10k titles beating the legendary Eduardo Buenavista in blanket finishes at last years National Games in Manila.
-Poliquit who missed out on a slot to the SEA Games then was dealt defeat by Richard Salano of UE in the 5k and the 10k at the UAAP.
+25-year-old Rafael Poliquit was the surprise winner of the National 5k and 10k titles beating the legendary Eduardo Buenavista in blanket finishes at last year’s National Games in Manila.
+Poliquit, who missed out on a slot to the SEA Games, then was dealt a defeat by Richard Salano of UE in the 5k and the 10k at the UAAP.

-The Master who recently was able to beat 3K Steeple Chase Champion Christopher Ulboc in a 5k run, continued show fine form leading upto PNG with a win at the Del Run organized by Rio Dela Cruz in Marikina winning a race just over 10k on Road in 33.06 minutes, this time he held off NCAA Newcomer Immuel Camino of Arelano who was runner up in the 1500,3k steeples and 5k during that event (Camino has a best time of 15.08 which is better than Poliquit PB) and Salano.
+The Master, who recently was able to beat 3K Steeple Chase Champion Christopher Ulboc in a 5k run, continued show fine form leading up to PNG with a win at the Del Run organized by Rio Dela Cruz in Marikina, winning a race just over 10k on Road in 33.06 minutes, this time he held off NCAA Newcomer Immuel Camino of Arellano who was runner up in the 1500,3k steeples and 5k during that event (Camino has the best time of 15.08 which is better than Poliquit PB) and Salano.
 The race started in the oval and then went out onto the road and then back into the oval.

 Road Running Philippines – A Strong field at PNG

-Poliquit who is coached by 2001 SEA Games Marathon Champion Roy Vence, wants to show he is very serious about defending his 10k title at the National Games and his win last year was not just some one hit wonder.
-It will be a strong field with Poliquit expected to go head to head with National Record Holder and multiple SEA Games gold medalist Buenavista, former multiple sea games medalist Julius Sermona, UAAP Champion Salano, and SEA Games 2013 Marathon Bronze Medalist Eric Panique among others in what will be a strong field.
+Poliquit, who is coached by 2001 SEA Games Marathon Champion Roy Vence, wants to show he is earnest about defending his 10k title at the National Games and his win last year was not just some one-hit-wonder.
+It will be a strong field with Poliquit expected to go head to head with National Record Holder and multiple SEA Games gold medalist Buenavista, former multiple sea games medalist Julius Sermona, UAAP Champion Salano, and SEA Games 2013 Marathon Bronze Medalist Eric Panique, among others in what will be a strong field.

-While Poliquit best time of 32.02.49 to win the National title pails in comparison to his older opponents best times, he had the fastest time last year in the 5k and 10k.
+While Poliquit’s best time of 32.02.49 to win the National title pails in comparison to his older opponents’ best times, he had the fastest time last year in the 5k and 10k.
 Poliquit hopes he can lower his best performance at this coming PNG.